 This blog is for all the sponsors out there.
 And no, I don’t think you’re a bunch of jerks.
 Not at all.
-But there are some things that a lot sponsors do that unintentionally cause more strife for sponsorship seekers than is really necessary.
+But there are some things that a lot sponsors do that unintentionally cause more strife for rightsholders than is really necessary.

 Below is a list, as well as some suggestions for how you can achieve your own goals efficiently while keeping your sponsorship karma intact.

-I know you don’t want to disappoint people, but it really isn’t helping a sponsee if you’re indirect.
+I know you don’t want to disappoint people, but it really isn’t helping a rightsholder if you’re indirect.